LauraBeatris/m2m-auth/docs/pages/design/node/index.md

 # M2M auth with Node.js

-Design proposal on how to perform M2M auth for SaaS applications built with Node.js that expose API endpoints for external clients.
+Design proposal on how to perform M2M auth for SaaS applications built with a Node.js API connected with an auth provider for user's identity and that also exposes API endpoints for external clients.

 Clerk is used as the auth provider for this example.
 Although Clerk doesn't expose M2M auth at the time of writing this, the goal is to showcase how this would fit their product.